 Anything from English and Communications, to Psychology and Business Management are great entry points into this type of career.
 Of course, you need to pair them with relevant experience, so getting an internship or two is vital.

 Education for Other Ad Agency Roles

-Like so many business models out there, advertising has seen a great deal of change over the last 20-30 years.
+Like so many business models out there, advertising has seen a great deal of change over the last few decades.
 The impact of data and digital cannot be emphasized enough, and agencies have had to grow and change to accommodate the new landscape.

-Administration.
 Every ad agency relies on organized people that can help the office run smoothly.
 From reception and filing to office supplies and paperwork, administrative staff are always going to find work in advertising agencies.
-A degree is not necessary for this, but you will need to show a resume that shows you can do the job.
+A degree is usually not necessary for this, but you will need to have a resume with experience that shows you can do the job.

-Data, Research and Analytics.
 The facts and figures are everything these days.
 Data is huge.
 Research is massive.
-Analysing them to get results is a big deal.
-With so much data now available, agencies rely on experts to help them weed through the many gigabites of information to get to meaningful directions.
+Analyzing them to get results is a big deal.
+With so much data now available, agencies rely on experts to help them weed through the many gigabytes of information to get to meaningful directions.
 A degree in this field, or something similar (like an actuary) will help you get your foot in the door.
 Your ability to turn data into success will keep it there.